 The Spring Arbor University mission is known as “The Concept.”
-It serves as both a mission and creed for all of those who are associated with Spring Arbor University.
+It serves as both a mission statement and cornerstone for all of those associated with Spring Arbor University.
+It reads:

 Spring Arbor University is a community of learners distinguished by our lifelong involvement in the study and application of the liberal arts, total commitment to Jesus Christ as the perspective for learning, and critical participation in the contemporary world.

 - We, at Spring Arbor University, are committed to Jesus Christ as Savior and Lord, and affirm the importance of learning grounded in God’s Creation and in His uniquely authoritative revelation through Scripture.

 - We, at Spring Arbor University, are committed to a liberal arts education involving the pursuit of all truth as God’s truth, the development of Christian character, and the living integration of faith and learning.

 - We, at Spring Arbor University, are committed to the value and potential of every human being as created in God’s image and thus accountable to Him and responsible for effective, redemptive participation in society and culture.